 Upheaval Dome

-[Upheaval Dome 2] [Upheaval Dome] This 60 million year old meteor crater is a perfect model of an impact basin, something any lunar observer familiar with basins like Orientale or Nectaris should recognize.
+[Upheaval Dome 2] [Upheaval Dome] This 60 million year old meteor crater in Canyonlands National Park, Utah, is a perfect model of an impact basin, something any lunar observer familiar with basins like Orientale or Nectaris will recognize.
 It has a central peak, terracing in the walls, and concentric rings around it.
 The inner crater (the smooth red wall across the chasm) is about two miles away.
 The outer shock rings are much bigger.

-[river canyon below Upheaval Dome] We attempted to hike the trail that winds downhill just inside the first shock ring to the bottom, where a spur trail heads inside the crater.
-Unfortunately, we ran out of water by the time we got 2/3 of the way to the bottom.
+[river canyon below Upheaval Dome] The first time we encountered Upheaval Dome, after spending a while at the overlook staring amazed at the spectacle, we attempted to hike the trail that winds downhill just inside the first shock ring to the bottom, where a spur trail heads inside the crater.
+Unfortunately, we ran out of water before we got much more than halfway to the bottom.
 The trail continues down toward this canyon (carved by a tributary of the Green River) then bends around the bottom part of the outer shock ring -- the big red rocks looming just right of center -- and the trail to the center would be just on the other side of those rocks.

 [Shock Ring with dead tree] [Another shock ring] Looking up from different vantage points at various parts of the outside of part of Upheaval Dome's first shock ring.